tomalaforge/angular-challenges/docs/src/content/docs/challenges/angular/45-react-in-angular.md

 <details>
   <summary>Hint 4 - Design</summary>
-  Do not forget to allow the react file in Tailwind.
+  Do not forget to allow the React file in Tailwind.
 </details>